shuftipro/RESTful-API-v1.3/README.md

 <!-- -------------------------------------------------------------------------------- -->
 * ## address

 	Address of an individual can be verified from the document but they have to enter it before it can be verified from an applicable document image.
-Supported document formats include: ID cards, passports, driving licenses and utility bills.
-You can opt more than 1 document format to perform address verification.
+Supported document formats include ID cards, utility bills and bank statements.

 	* <h3>proof</h3>